1979 NHL entry draft

-Mark Messier was the last active player in the NHL from the 1979 draft class, playing his final NHL game in the 2003–04 season.
+The last active player in the NHL from this draft class was Mark Messier, who played his last NHL game in the 2003–04 season.

 Absence of Wayne Gretzky

 Rising superstar Wayne Gretzky had played for the Edmonton Oilers in the WHA's final season.
 As per the terms of the NHL-WHA merger, Gretzky was to have become eligible for the 1979 draft due to having already played professionally in the WHA.
 However, Gretzky had a personal services contract with Oilers owner Peter Pocklington.

 The NHL had originally expected the contract would be voided.
-But Gretzky, faced with the likelihood of having to play for the struggling Colorado Rockies if he were to enter the draft, refused to void his contract with Pocklington.
-As a result, a compromise was reached in which the Oilers were allowed to keep Gretzky in exchange for being placed at the bottom of the draft order in the Entry Draft.
+Gretzky, faced with the likelihood of having to play for the struggling Colorado Rockies if he were to enter the draft, refused to void his contract with Pocklington.
+It was determined that the Oilers were allowed to keep Gretzky in exchange for being placed at the bottom of the draft order in the entry draft.

 Selections by round

-Below are listed the selections in the 1979 NHL Entry Draft.
+Below are listed the selections in the 1979 NHL entry draft.
 Club teams are located in North America unless otherwise noted.